zohaib87/zakat-xe/README.md

 ## Usage

-Simple add `[zakat-xe]` shortcode any where you want to display the calculator.
+Simply add `[zakat-xe]` shortcode any where you want to display the calculator.